AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/keyboard-shortcuts.md

 # Keyboard Shortcuts for Consoles {#keyboard-shortcuts-for-consoles}

-Various keyboard shortcuts are available throughout AEM.
-Some apply to the use of consoles, others to [page editing](/help/sites-authoring/page-authoring-keyboard-shortcuts.md).

-## Keyboard Shortcuts {#keyboard-shortcuts}

 The following shortcuts are available for the Sites, Assets, Users, Groups, Projects, and Experience Fragments consoles.

 |Location|Shortcut|Description|